suasuasuasuasua/nextjs-tutorial/README.md

 Since `usePathname()` is a hook, we have to transform our typescript file into a client component by explicitly stating the `use client` directive.

+## Chapter 6 - Setting Up the Database

+We can create a `postgres` database through Vercel as the provider.

+- Navigate to the project storage, then select postgres
+- Click on `.env.local` to find the secret keys
+  - Ignore these with the `.gitignore`
+- `pnpm i @vercel/postgres` to download the `postgres` sdk

+`./app/seed/route.ts` defines a Next.js route handler which is used to seed the database.
+The idea is that this file creates a server side endpoint which we can access to start filling in the database.
+Initially, it will take placeholder data from a file and populate the table with sql commands.

+In Vercel, we can view the tables and even run commands to interact with the database.